AI for Better or Worse - Will AI Help or Harm Us by 2035?

 Better:

-AI-Enhanced Governance: AI could aid in creating more efficient, transparent, and just governments, using real-time data and analytics to improve policymaking and resource allocation.
+AI-Enhanced Governance: AI will aid in creating more efficient, transparent and just governments, using real-time data and analytics to improve policymaking and resource allocation.

-Universal Basic Income: With the rise of AI, some countries may adopt policies like universal basic income to mitigate unemployment effects and ensure the equitable distribution of wealth generated by AI.
+Universal Basic Income: With the rise of AI, some countries will adopt policies like universal basic income to mitigate unemployment effects and ensure the equitable distribution of wealth generated by AI.

 Worse:

-AI Dictatorships: The use of AI by authoritarian regimes to control populations through surveillance, predictive policing, and manipulation could threaten individual freedoms and human rights.
+AI Dictatorships: The use of AI by authoritarian regimes to control populations through surveillance, predictive policing, and manipulation will threaten individual freedoms and human rights.

-Loss of Autonomy: With AI systems integrated deeply into decision-making, there could be a loss of human autonomy, as individuals might feel that their lives are increasingly governed by algorithms rather than their own choices.
+Loss of Autonomy: With AI systems integrated deeply into decision-making, there will be a loss of human autonomy.
+Individuals will feel that their lives are increasingly governed by algorithms rather than their own choices.

 AI for Better or Worse: Key Takeaways for the Next Decade

-Economic and Job Impact: AI could lead to a mix of job displacement, job creation in tech fields, and new industries, but the negative effects on vulnerable workers could be severe.
+Economic and Job Impact: AI will lead to a mix of job displacement, job creation in tech fields, and new industries, but the negative effects on vulnerable workers will be severe.

 Social and Ethical Challenges: The growth of AI will raise deep ethical questions around bias, privacy, and surveillance, requiring robust regulations and accountability measures.